A9HORA/Grapher/README.md

 ## The Problem

 You're testing a GraphQL API.
 Introspection is disabled.
 You have no schema.
 The only way to find operations is to click through the app and hope you trigger them all — but you won't.
-Mutations hide behind checkout flows you can't reach.
+Mutations hide behind workflows you haven't explored.
 Queries live in JS bundles the browser loaded but never executed.
 Persisted query IDs fly past in requests you didn't notice.
 The attack surface is invisible.

 Existing tools don't solve this: